acad2/publications/README.md

  - [*Codex*](https://github.com/KommuSoft/publications/tree/master/codex)

-Finished of course is a relative term: if issues are reported, new versions will be published.
+Finished is of course is a relative term: if issues are reported, new versions will be published.
 One can thus state that even finished publications are somehow still work in progress.
+Finished however means that the publication contains all the intended content and has somehow been reviewed.

 Thanks
 ------